nancy9taya/IBM-Halls-/README.md

 ![roadmap](https://github.com/SalmaFarghaly/Halls/blob/master/roadmap.jpg)

 ## Getting started
+Here you Can find the link of the app: https://hallsfe.eu-gb.mybluemix.net/#/

-Here if you want to run the backend locally, in the folder [Halls-BackEnd](https://github.com/SalmaFarghaly/Halls/Halls-BackEnd) you can  run the command
+If you want to run the backend locally, in the folder [Halls-BackEnd](https://github.com/SalmaFarghaly/Halls/Halls-BackEnd) you can  run the command
 #### `npm run watch `
 and send requests from postman